Pre-Registration Physiotherapy (MSc)

 This is a conversion course.
 Conversion courses allow you to study a subject unrelated to your undergraduate degree or current career, and support you with a change of career path.
 No prior knowledge or degree in the subject is required.

-- A minimum of six GCSEs at grade C/4 or higher.
-These must include Maths, English, and one science (from Biology, Chemistry, and Physics), or equivalent qualifications (subject and grade).
+- A copy of your GCSE certificate(s) which show you have achieved a minimum of five GCSEs at grade C/4 or higher.
+These must include Maths and one science (from Biology, Chemistry, and Physics), or equivalent qualifications (subject and grade).

 - an understanding of the nature of physiotherapy and the breadth of the profession,